jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

     [PlayerId]
     	Required:	false
     	Type:		integer
-    	Usage:		The target player id to have the talent being added.
+    	Usage:		The target player ID from which to remove the talent.
     	Default:	The player id of whoever used this command.

 <a name="cmd-removealltalent-examples"></a>